Why IMIZI Cyber

-When you engage us for a security assessment, you get expert analysis tailored to your specific environment, not a generic scanner report with your logo on it.
+Whether you are a bank, fintech, telecom, government body or healthcare institution, you get a report that holds up with regulators, boards, and auditors: analysis of your specific environment, not a generic scanner export with your logo on it.
 For organisations that also need adversarial testing, we recommend combining assessments with our penetration testing service.

 How a security assessment works